The following transfer information is relevant for Fall 2018 and Spring 2019 only.

-You can begin your education as a freshman at a UW Colleges campus and receive "guaranteed" admission to another UW System institution as a junior by participating in the UW Colleges Guaranteed Transfer Program.
+You can begin your education as a freshman at a UW branch campus or UW Colleges Online and receive "guaranteed" admission to another UW System institution as a junior by participating in the UW Colleges Guaranteed Transfer Program.
 After fulfilling certain credit and grade point average requirements, you will transfer with the same rights and privileges as those who begin their education at the baccalaureate institutions.

-- Begin as a new freshman at the University of Wisconsin Colleges.
+- Begin as a new freshman at the UW branch campuses or UW Colleges Online.

-- Submit a Declaration of Intent to Participate form at any time prior to the start of your sophomore year (thirty credits) in the UW Colleges.
-The form may be obtained from your campus Student Affairs Office.
+- Submit a Declaration of Intent to Participate form at any time prior to the start of your sophomore year (30 credits) at the UW branch campuses or UW Colleges Online.

-- Complete, with a minimum grade point average of 2.0 (2.8 for Madison), the number of credits required for junior status at the baccalaureate institution.
-You have three academic years from the time of matriculation in the UW Colleges in which to complete the minimum credits required.
-The baccalaureate institution may make exceptions to the required number of credits for those majors/programs for which early transfer is recommended.
+- Complete, with a minimum grade point average of 2.0 (3.2 for UW-Madison for students admitted to UW Colleges beginning in the Spring 2017 semester, 2.8 for students admitted to UW Colleges prior to the Spring 2017 semester), the number of credits required for junior status at the 4-year institution.
+You have three academic years from the time of enrolling at the branch campuses or UW Colleges Online in which to complete the minimum credits required.
+The 4-year institution may make exceptions to the required number of credits for those majors/programs for which early transfer is recommended.

-Please note: Some transfer G.P.A.s are calculated using the formula/method of the four-year campus.
+Please note: Some transfer G.P.A.s are calculated using the formula/method of the 4-year campus.

-- UW-Madison computes the GPA for transfer students in accordance with UW Madison's grading practices.
-Accordingly for any UW Colleges student who repeated a course, both grades are computed in determining the UW Madison GPA.
-Thus, the student's UW College GPA could be different from the GPA used by UW Madison to determine whether the minimum 2.8 GPA is met.
+- UW-Madison computes the G.P.A. for transfer students in accordance with UW-Madison's grading practices.
+Accordingly for any UW Colleges student who repeated a course, both grades are computed in determining the UW Madison G.P.A..
+Thus, the student's UW College G.P.A.could be different from the G.P.A.used by UW-Madison to determine whether the minimum GPA is met.

-- You must apply to the intended UW four-year institution and must meet the same criteria (e.g., GPA, course requirements, etc.) for admission to specific majors/programs as continuing students.
+- You must apply to the intended UW 4-year institution and must meet the same criteria (e.g., GPA, course requirements, etc.) for admission to specific majors/programs as continuing students.
 The Guaranteed Transfer Program guarantees admission to the baccalaureate institution only and not to the specific program or major.
-Please note: UW-Madison has an application deadline for Guaranteed Transfer Program students.
+Please note: UW-Madison has an application deadline for Transfer Contract students.
 For more information visit UW-Madison's transfer agreements page.

 The guarantee of admission applies only to the institution and not to the specific program or major.
 Your advisor can help you in choosing courses that will best fulfill your needs for transfer.

-You can get more information about transfer through the University of Wisconsin System's Transfer Information System (TIS).
-TIS provides information about each UW System institution including information on admissions, financial aid, registration and housing.
+You can get more information about transfer through the University of Wisconsin System's Transfer-Wisconsin.

 Students will be allowed to participate in the Guaranteed Transfer Program with only one receiving institution.

-Visit the transfer information page on general information about a UW Institution.
+Visit Transfer-Wisconsinfor more information on campus admissions information and general information about any UW Institution.